 Contents of the compactor and trailer were rejected batches of potato and corn chips and due to previous fires of this nature at this location, it was known that this fire could quickly move into the building.
 At this point, Command requested a response from Kirkwood FD (38) who responded with Pumper Tanker 38.

 Engine 59-1 responded first and crews stretched a single one-and-three-quarter inch line to the trailer to knock down the fire and begin cooling the trailer.
 At the same time, Frito Lay employees were requested to move the trailer away from the building to prevent any further extension of the fire.

 With the trailer pulled away from the compactor crews stretched a second one-and-three-quarter inch line from Engine 59-2 inside of the building for access to the inside of the compactor and worked to contain the fire within the compactor.
 Tower 59 and Squad 59 also responded and crews were initially utilized to obtain a water supply and isolate the rear portion of the building and set up positive pressure ventilation.

 With fire contained in the compactor crews began unloading the trailer which was about half full of chips and bags.
 Crews continued to douse fires within the pile of chips as they unloaded the trailer.
 After unloading a portion of the trailer crews decided to utilize Tower 59 to flood the trailer and aid in unloading the rest of the chips to make sure the fire was completely out.

-Crews began picking up and returned from the scene by 21:30 and all units were reloaded returned to service by 23:00.
-Five Mile Point Fire Department was assisted on scene by Kirkwood Fire Department, Broome County Sheriffs Department, and Frito Lay Staff.
-No Injuries were reported.
+Crews began picking up and returned from the scene by 9:30 P.M. and all units were returned to service by 11:00 P.M.
+Five Mile Point FD was assisted on scene by the Kirkwood FD, Broome County Sheriff's Department, and Frito Lay staff.
+No injuries were reported.